This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Ensuring Smooth, Wrinkle-Free Fabric

-- Fabric Preparation: Wash your fabric first to remove stiff finishes.
+- Fabric Pre-Treatment: Wash your fabric to remove finishes or coatings that prevent proper tension.

-Smooth fabric guarantees crisp stitches and precise hoop alignment every time.
+Smooth fabric guarantees crisp stitches, perfect alignment, and prevents hoop burn or puckering.

 Using Hooping Aids for Easy Design Placement